 To be eligible to apply for the funding you must meet the following requirements:

-These seven steps tell you how to apply for WDF but if you would like further information, please refer to our detailed guidance.
+These seven steps tell you how to apply for WDF, but if you would like more information please refer to our detailed guidance.

 1. Identify learning needs of your staff

 Commission learning and development for employees for eligible qualifications and learning programmes.

 Employers have free choice as to which learning provider they use to deliver learning and development to their staff.
 In some cases the lead organisation for a WDF partnership may have a training arm to their business but they cannot make it a requirement for employers, who are accessing their training provision, to join their WDF partnership or for members to use their training provision.
 This represents a conflict of interests and is expressly forbidden.

 You can find guidance in our learning and development guide on finding a suitable learning provider.
 You can also use our endorsed provider search directory to find a learning provider.
 Our endorsement framework provides a mark of quality that is given to the best learning and development in the adult social care sector.

 Things to check before you enter into a contract